sayches/sayches/README.md

 ## 🐠 Sayches

-Sayches is an anonymous social media platform that champions the free flow of information by taking anti-surveillance measures and resisting censorship.
+Sayches is an anonymous platform designed to protect, defend, empower public-interest journalism and champion the free flow of information by taking anti-surveillance measures.

 ## 📺 Screenshots